African American Historical & Cultural Resources

 A great source for non-fiction and historical fiction books on the African-American experience.

-Over 22,000 historical and contemporary images from Rochester and Monroe County include photos of the Dorsey Home for Dependent Colored Children, Civil War Major F.S.
+Over 22,000 historical and contemporary images from Rochester and Monroe County, including photos of the Dorsey Home for Dependent Colored Children, Civil War Major F.S.
 Cunningham, and Civil War era political cartoons.

 World Book Student